Methylation & The Methionine Cycle

 Nitrous also inhibits the 5-methyltetrahydrofolate-homocysteine methyltransferase (MTR) enzyme.
 If they already have limited MTR enzyme, reducing it further is an issue.
 This enzyme makes methionine from homocsysteine.
 Giving homocysteine temporarily can help supply the methionine but you still have this back up of homocysteine that will clutter up the pathway.

-- Mental Emotional State
+- Mental Emotional Stress

 - Metformin decreases cobalamin absorption.
 In a person with a methylation defect this means you are decreasing methylation even more. (metformin used in diabetes, poly cystic ovarian syndrome and endometriosis)